Ballot shortages in Mississippi created a problem for democracy on the day of a governor’s election

 As ballots ran short, groups filed two lawsuits to try to give people more time to vote Tuesday night.
 One was filed by the nonpartisan group Mississippi Votes, and the Mississippi Republican Party initially supported it.
 The other was filed by the Mississippi Democratic Party.

 In the Democrats’ lawsuit, a judge ordered all Hinds County polling places to remain open one extra hour, until 8 p.m.
 CST.
-In the other lawsuit, another judge said specific precincts would need to remain open until every voter in line at 7 p.m. had a chance to cast a ballot — something that was already required at precincts statewide.
+In the other lawsuit, another judge ordered four precincts to remain open until 9 p.m.

 Wu filed suit on behalf of Mississippi Votes.
 She said several groups worked together on election observation to protect voters’ rights in Hinds County.
 The groups included Mississippi Votes, Poor People’s Campaign, Legal Defense Fund and Mississippi Center for Justice.